calyxir/calyx/docs/tutorial/langtut.md

 the number of elements (just one), and the width of the address port (one bit).

+Next, we'll add some assignments (wires) to update the value in the memory.
+Insert these lines to put a constant value into the memory:

+    wires {
+      mem.addr0 = 1'b0;
+      mem.write_data = 32'd42;
+      mem.write_en = 1'b1;
+    }

+These assignments refer to three *ports* on the memory component:
+`addr0` (the address port),
+`write_data` (the value we're putting into the memory), and `write_en` (the *write enable* signal, telling the memory that it's time to do a write).
+Constants like `32'd42` are Verilog-like literals that include the bit width (32), the base (`d` for decimal), and the value (42).

+Assignments at the top level in the `wires` section, like these, are "continuous."
+They always happen, without any need for `control` statements to orchestrate them.
+We'll see later how to organize assignments into groups.

+## Compile & Run

 We can almost run this program!
 But first, we need to provide it with data.
 The Calyx infrastructure can provide data to programs from [JSON][] files.